 Axis Toggle, Rotate Object Down / Up, Top View Toggle, Mesh Toggle, Geometry Cells, Wire-Frame Toggle, Main Menu, Object Management, Duplicate Object or Group, Duplicate using Array, Delete object, X / Y / Z Position Up / Down, X / Y / Z Size Up / Down

 The descriptions here apply equally to the icons on the handset or the icons on the toolbars.
 They behave in the same way.

-A right-click brings up a dialog box from which the display of the axes, probe, probe cell position and title can be controlled individually.
+A right-click brings up a dialog box from which the display of the axes including colour and line width, probe, probe cell position and title can be controlled individually.

 Setting the 'Show cell position' tick-box will make the VR-Editor (and VR-Viewer) display the IX, IY, IZ position of the probe in the bottom-right corner of the main graphics window.
 In a Fine-Grid Volume case, it will display the cell numbers from the deepest visible fine-grid volume at the probe location.

 When the 'Move' button is pressed, the selected item can be dragged to a new position with the mouse left button down.
 The 'Reset' button moves the item back to its default location.
 If the axes are moved away from their default location at the domain origin, they will stay fixed in that place until they are moved again, or the 'Reset' button is pressed.